-2) Hold this position 10-15 seconds, then lower 1 leg at a time back to the starting position.
+Next, return to the starting position, lowering 1 leg at a time.
 Keep your abdominals firm so that your back is completely still throughout the exercise.
+Repeat 3-4 times.

-Note: the video below shows the Table Top on a foam roller, a more challenging version of the exercise.
+The video shows the Tabletop on a foam roller, a more challenging version of the exercise.

 #3 Forearm plank

 Lie on your stomach and rest on your forearms with your elbows directly under your shoulders.
 Press through your shoulder blades until they are spaced wide on your back (instead of being pinched together).

 Next, tighten your abdominals to lift your waist off the floor.
 Form a straight line through your neck and upper body to your knees.
 Hold this position 10-15 seconds, then lower your waist to the floor.
 Repeat 3-4 times.

 To increase the challenge, try this exercise on your toes instead of your knees.
 See the video below.